-The system has been changed, and for an hour and a half, I ask you to please watch white folks talk about the bifurcation of America by Robert Putnam and friends regarding the subject of “our kids.”
+The system changes, and for an hour and a half, I ask you to please watch white folks talk about the bifurcation of America by Robert Putnam and friends regarding the subject of “our kids.”
 Beware, the time spent here is informative, but it can make you a little crazy.
 They know, they really do know, and have the numbers and the argument for change, so why are we supposed to think they will?
 They do not create change.
 Is it because they are just “talking points?”
 Have we failed to empower them to turn their power into change?
 Do not let it go back to normal.

 One last thing.
 If you believe in the power of working-class greatness, remember the super-power revealed the 2020 pandemic – a national strike for health and justice could get health and justice.
 If a bug can bring capital to its knees and put some in your pocket, that bug is telling you something.
 So encourage everyone to have three to six months of savings to cover the basic, essential living costs.
 This is challenging, but it is doable and intelligent for many reasons.

 Software, digital hardware, and the life-science industries can add jobs indirectly to a local economy as multipliers, in much the same way as the manufacture of autos and appliances contributed decades earlier with one significant difference.
 The education of the workers.

 Research and development firms in physical, engineering, and life sciences were the first to take full advantage of information management’s technological revolution.
 As a result, these industries deposited economic growth into regions with innovations in software and hardware.
 Perhaps the best-known example of this marriage of technology and science is our understanding of DNA would have been impossible otherwise, leading to exponential growth in these industries into exclusive new fields.